-Peter Mac is a specialist, public health cancer centre.
-In addition to treating public patients, we also treat and care for people who may not meet the criteria for public health access (entry).
-If you think you do not meet the criteria, it is important to read and understand the following information.
+Peter Mac is a public health, specialist cancer centre in Melbourne.
+We treat public patients as well as some who do not meet public health criteria (known as Medicare Ineligible).
+If you think you do not meet the public health criteria, it is important to read and understand the following information.

-Who can get treatment and care from Peter Mac?
+Who can get treatment and care AT Peter Mac?

-- Patients from countries that have a Reciprocal Health Care Agreement (shared agreement between two countries)
+- From countries that have a Reciprocal Health Care Agreement (this is a shared agreement between two countries)

 - Refugees and asylum seekers